 Q: What is accreditation?

 A: The Accrediting Commission for Community and Junior Colleges

 Western region of the U.S. ACCJC operates under the corporate entity

-one of seven regional accrediting commissions.
+is one of seven regional accrediting commissions.
 The ACCJC is

-Department of Education through the Higher Education Opportunity Act of 2008.
+Higher Education Opportunity Act of 2008.

 Q: Is City College of San Francisco currently accredited?

 A: Yes.
-CCSF is a fully accredited community college.
+CCSF is an accredited community college.
 Credits earned by students are transferable to other accredited institutions.

 Q: What is CCSF's current accreditation status?